Procedure | Location | Procedure Type | Description |

 ADSR_level | envelopes | Function | Returns the level in [0, 1] of the ADSR envelope at time t1 < t < t2 |

-ADSR_new | envelopes | Subroutine | |
+ADSR_new | envelopes | Subroutine | Create a new ADSR envelope object. |

 amplitude | shepard_risset_glissando | Function | Envelope of the glissando.
 A gaussian, plus linear sections at the extremities, to reach the 0 level. |